sanjaadrobnjak/devfest-hakaton/README.md

 # AI-Based Solutions for UN Sustainable Development Goals

 ## Project Overview
-This project was developed as part of a collaborative effort by a team of four, focusing on AI-based solutions addressing the United Nations' Sustainable Development Goals (SDGs).
+This project was developed during the DevFest 2024 hackathon, organized by the Google Developer Group On Campus University of Belgrade as part of a collaborative effort by a team of four, focusing on AI-based solutions addressing the United Nations' Sustainable Development Goals (SDGs).
 The application leverages modern web technologies to provide meaningful insights and solutions for global challenges.

 ## Technologies Used
 - **Frontend:** Angular, HTML5, CSS, JavaScript